milonmaze/privacy-terms-observatory-beta/hiltonhonors3.hilton.com/en/policy/global-privacy-statement/index.html.md

 APPENDIX A
-ADDITIONAL PROVISIONS APPLICABLE TO PROCESSING OF PERSONAL INFORMATION OF EEA RESIDENTS
+ADDITIONAL PRIVACY PROVISIONS APPLICABLE TO PROCESSING OF PERSONAL INFORMATION OF RESIDENTS OF CERTAIN COUNTRIES AND US STATES

-For individuals residing in the EEA, this Appendix outlines certain additional information that Hilton is obligated to provide to you, as well as certain rights you have with respect to the processing of your personal information, pursuant to applicable local laws.
+This Appendix provides additional information for individuals residing in countries and U.S. states that have enacted privacy laws giving certain additional rights to residents of those jurisdictions.
+These countries include, but are not limited to, those in the European Economic Area (EEA), the United Kingdom and Switzerland, as well as Australia, Brazil, China, Israel, Japan, Nigeria and Turkey.
+This Appendix outlines certain additional information that Hilton is obligated to provide to you, as well as certain rights you have with respect to the processing of your personal information, pursuant to applicable local laws.
 This Appendix will control to the extent it conflicts with any provision in the main body of this Statement.

-Controller: for more information on the Hilton entities that process your personal information, please click here.
+Controller: Find more information on the Hilton entities that process your personal information, please click here.

 Data Protection Officer: Hilton's Data Protection Officer may be contacted by email at DataProtectionOffice@Hilton.com, or at the following address:

 Attn: Data Protection Officer 7930 Jones Branch Drive McLean, VA 22102 USA

-Purposes and Legal Basis for Processing: Hilton processes your personal information for the purposes set forth in Sections 4 (Use of Personal Information Collected About You) and 5 (Personal Information We Share) of the main body of this Statement.
+Purposes and Legal Basis for ProcessingHilton processes your personal information for the purposes set forth in the Section titled Collection of Personal Information - Generally and the Section titled Collection of Personal Information - Notice at Point of Collection of the main body of this Statement.

 The legal bases for Hilton's processing activities include processing such information as necessary to comply with our contractual obligations, compliance with our legal obligations, protecting the safety of our employees, guests and others, for our legitimate business interests, and pursuant to your consent.